21 Best Nonprofit Leadership Retreat Facilitators (2026)

 Should we use an external facilitator or facilitate internally?

-External facilitators bring objectivity, process expertise, and the ability to manage power dynamics that internal leaders cannot.
+External facilitators bring objectivity and the ability to manage power dynamics that internal leaders cannot replicate.
 When the board chair or executive director facilitates, they cannot participate fully, and team members may not feel safe speaking openly.
-Experts almost always recommend using an outside facilitator for retreats involving strategic decisions, conflict resolution, or governance development.
+Experienced facilitators recommend using an outside facilitator for retreats involving strategic decisions, conflict resolution, or governance development.

 Can nonprofit retreat facilitators work virtually?